Skip to main content Skip to footer

 Build Your English.
 Build Your Future.

 The Language Instruction for Newcomers to Canada (LINC) Program at Keyano College offers free, part-time English language instruction to newcomers to Canada.
-Funded by Immigration, Refugees and Citizenship Canada (IRCC), the program supports your integration into Canadian life by focusing on English communication, essential life skills, and settlement knowledge.
+Funded by Immigration, Refugees and Citizenship Canada (IRCC), the program supports integration into Canadian life by focusing on English communication, essential life skills, and settlement knowledge.

 Through practical language development, guest speakers, field trips, and digital literacy training, LINC helps participants gain confidence and independence in daily life, employment, and community engagement.